I. Introduction

 HyperBEAM is the foundation of decentralized compute in the AO ecosystem.
 It replaces centralized APIs, rigid virtual machines, and global consensus with a message-based execution model that runs over standard HTTP.

-As the reference client for AO-Core, HyperBEAM allows developers to build applications where every interaction is verifiable, every process is modular, and all state is stored permanently on Arweave.
+As the operating system for AO, HyperBEAM allows developers to build applications where every interaction is verifiable, every process is modular, and all state is stored permanently on Arweave.
 It turns nodes into programmable endpoints that can run specialized logic through modular devices.

 This approach scales more efficiently than traditional blockchains and introduces a new model for building and hosting web-native applications.
 Compute becomes permissionless, state becomes permanent, and every part of an application becomes transparent and reproducible.